VengalaEshwar/project-hopebridge/client/Developer.md

 7> Create Required routing of pages using 'react-router-dom' #[note : npm install react-router-dom] 8> first step of routing is wrap the App component in the main.jsx into BrowserRoter which enable the routing in the application
-9> create the routes and and wrap them in the Routes component
+9> create the routes and and wrap them in the Routes component 10> designed the home page
+11> designed the blog page